Golf Tutorials

 Shaft: Project X 6.5

-Here it is – the heart of Fleetwood’s bag and a true ball-striker’s setup.
-Tommy Fleetwood's choice here represents the most demanding type of Iron the on the market that is less forgiving but most a all designed for feel and control.
+Here it is - the heart of Fleetwood’s bag and a true ball-striker’s setup.
+Tommy Fleetwood's choice here represents the most demanding type of iron on the market.
+It is less forgiving but designed for feel and control.
 The "TW" designation reveals these irons were originally co-designed and used by Tiger Woods.
-These are muscle-back blades in their purest form.
-They have a very compact head shape, a thin aoline, and virtually no offset.
+These are muscle-back blades in their purest form with a very compact head shape, a thin topline, and virtually no offset.

 Why would anyone choose a club with less forgiveness?
 The answer is workability and feel.
-With a a blade-style a iron, Fleetwood can manipulate the clubface with surgical precision this allows him a a move the ball from right-to-left (a draw), left-to-right (a fade), hit it high to clear a hazard, or keep it low and penetrating under the wind.
+With a blade-style iron, Fleetwood can manipulate the clubface with surgical precision, allowing him to move the ball from right-to-left (a draw), left-to-right (a fade), hit it high to clear a hazard, or keep it low and piercing under the wind.

-The feedback you get a rough from a blade is also completely unfiltered.
+The feedback you get from a blade is also completely unfiltered.
 When Tommy strikes one purely out of the middle, the feel is unbelievably soft.
-If he just misses the sweet spot, he knows precisely where the miss-hit occurred – on from the toe heel, high, or low on from the face itself.
+If he just misses the sweet spot, he knows precisely where the mishit occurred, whether on the toe, heel, high, or low on the face itself.
 This instant feedback loop is how players as good as Tommy keep their swings razor-sharp.
-For regular golfers, a miss like that would mean a dramatic loss of both the feel and distance.
+For regular golfers, a miss like that would mean a dramatic loss of both feel and distance.

 So, the takeaway here for us recreational players?
-Fleetwood’s iron selection makes him look good for an a number of the reasons, blades are certainly not for everyone.
-However, his choice should encourage you to seek proper club fitting because it demonstrates the a true symbiosis that is needed between player and iron.
-For you to play your best golf this means choosing an iron that is designed to help your game, don't follow pros without checking first to see if that kind of equipment makes sense for you and the things you are personally working on within your swing.
-For this that could be a cavity-back design that offers more stability on off-center hits.
-Matching your iron to your skill level is one of the smartest decisions you can make in building your own custom-made bag.
+Fleetwood’s iron selection makes him look good for several reasons, but blades are certainly not for everyone.
+However, his choice should encourage you to seek proper club fitting because it demonstrates the true symbiosis needed between player and iron.
+For you to play your best golf, this means choosing an iron that is designed to help your game.
+Don't follow pros without checking first to see if that kind of equipment makes sense for you and the things you are personally working on within your swing.
+For some, that could be a cavity-back design that offers more stability on off-center hits.
+Matching your iron to your skill level is one of the smartest decisions you can make in building your custom-made bag.

 Tommy Fleetwood's Wedges